SnareChops/SQiggL/README.md

 ### Variables

-Variables be defined in the SQiggL query, or can be provided as the second argument to `SQiggL.parse`.
+Variables be defined in the SQiggL query, or can be provided as the second argument to `SQiggL.invoke`.
 Variables also honor their scope within a query.
 For example a variable defined in an `if` action will be undefined outside of that action.